-Between you and me, the more reliable the hard drive the keener the manufacturer is to give you a longer warranty.
+Between you and me.
+The more reliable the external hard drive.
+The keener the manufacturer is to give you a longer warranty.

-And its no secret that hard drives do fail.
 Mechanical parts wear out.
-SSDs loose there electrical charge (the thing that keeps your data on the drive).
+SSD’s lose their electrical charge (the thing that keeps your files on the drive).

-- Wanting a hard drive to back up a single Mac or more than one or
+Needing an external drive to back up a single Mac.
+Or more than one.

-- Want to share the new external hard drive between Macs and or PCs
+Or you need to share your new external hard drive between your Mac and a PC.

 Then you’ll need a pen and paper.